skryv/external-documentation/docs/config-reference/workflows.md

    3. key: `cc_content_component`, expression `'component'`

 !> Copy these expressions literally
-**This is sufficient to show the forms as context?**

 To show attachments, add the following 2 steps:

 3. Add a list to your form and name it `document_context`.
-Make sure it is hidden
+Make sure the list visualisation is set to "hidden"
 4. To show attachments, add a field attachment to this list (name: `context_file`)

+Attachments can now be added as context to this form.

 #### Adding Context Files automatically